 Beyond the lack of mid-contract price rises, Smarty is an affordable network running on Three’s infrastructure, with plans offering up to unlimited data.
 EU roaming is also included.

-But it sells rolling 30-day plans anyway, so this is another network where even if there were price increases, you wouldn’t have to accept them, as you could always choose to leave.
+And it sells rolling 30-day plans anyway, so this is another network where even if there were price increases, you wouldn’t have to accept them, as you could always choose to leave.

 Spusu runs on EE’s infrastructure and its plans include both EU roaming and calls to the EU.